alexirpan/alexirpan.github.io/_posts/2020-01-16-berkeley-back-pay.markdown

 appointments if they had the funding for it.
 The Berkeley CS department does get some funding, but nowhere near enough to meet demand.
-The department does heavy outreach for donor support, using this to shore up the budget, but this isn't seen as sustainable.
-They've repeatedly asked the Berkeley administration to give them more funding, and have consistently seen it go to non-academic areas, like althetics or more administrative jobs.
+The department does heavy outreach for donor support, using this to shore up the budget, but they don't think it's sustainable to rely on donors to the degree they are.
+They've repeatedly asked the Berkeley administration to give them more funding, and have consistently seen it go to non-academic areas, like athletics or [more administrative jobs](https://www.latimes.com/local/education/la-me-uc-spending-20151011-story.html).

 One obvious solution was to restrict enrollment, instead of using this 8 hr TA loophole.
-However, CS enrollment was already heavily impacted.
+However, CS enrollment is already insane.
 Some lower division courses literally have thousands of students.
-Professors teaching these courses said they were happy to have the class be as large as possible, as long as there was TA support for it.
-At some point, the department decided they would make the classes bigger by using 8 hr TA appointments to make the numbers work.
+At the town hall, professors teaching these courses said they were happy to have the class be as large as possible, as long as there was TA support for it.
+At some point, the department decided that they'd rather have bigger classes than 10 hr TA appointments.
 My understanding was that they wanted this to be a one-time deal, but like the donor support, this trick became a normalized part of the budget.